faanross/faanross.github.io/content/posts/course01.md

 3. ***Current directory***

 There are a number of things we can look for here.
-For example we might see a process run from a directory we would not expect - instead of `svchost.exe` running from `C:\Windows\System32`, it ran from `C:\Temp` - uh-oh.
+For example we might see a process run from a directory we would not expect - instead of `svchost.exe` running from `C:\Windows\System32`, it ran from `C:\Temp` - UH-OH.

+{{< figure src="/img/dogjeez.gif" title="" class="custom-figure-" >}}

-Or, perhaps we see PowerShell, but it's running from `c:\windows\syswow64\...`, which by itself is a completely legitimate directory.
+Or, perhaps we see PowerShell, but it's running from `C:\Windows\Syswow64\...`, which by itself is a completely legitimate directory.
 But what's it purpose?

 Well, this basically means it's 32-bit code that was run.
 Now 32-bit systems still exist, but the vast majority of systems now are 64-bit.
 Malware however, still loves to use 32-bit code since it gives it the biggest reach - it can now infect both 32-bit and 64-bit systems.

 So if we saw PowerShell running from that directory, it's an artifact produced when 32-bit code is run, which requires 32-bit PowerShell.
 Using this on a modern, 64-bit system is pretty unusual.